mrak/stubby4node/README.md

 Identical to previous signature, only all options are assumed to be defaults.

 ### stop()
-closes the connections and ports being used by stubby's stub and admin portals
+closes the connections and ports being used by stubby's stubs and admin portals

 ### get(id, callback)
 Simulates a GET request to the admin portal, with the callback receiving the resultant data.